LeviathanGem/ECM202A_2025Fall_Project_15/README.md

-# Recommended repository template for UCLA ECEM202A / CSM213A projects.
+# Repository template for ECEM202A/CSM213A projects

 Structure overview